Skip to content

 Guatemala

-Many civilizations have walked our earth thousands of years ago; some of which we have never encountered or, in some cases, heard of.
-The Mayan culture is one of the most significant civilizations that inhabited Guatemala some thousands of years ago, leaving behind traces of their existence.
+Many civilizations have walked our earth thousands of years ago, some of which we have never encountered or, in some cases, heard of.
+The Mayan culture is one of the most significant civilizations that inhabited Guatemala thousands of years ago, leaving traces of their existence behind.

-If you’re into history, Tikal is one of the prominent destinations in Guatemala that will draw you to where the breeze is laden with historic tales.
-It is home to the renowned Mayan ruins as well as numerous temples and pyramids that were excavated.
-This fascinating area represents the ancient city that was once home to the Maya civilization.
+If you’re into history, Tikal is one of the prominent destinations in Guatemala that will draw you to a place where the breeze is laden with historical tales.
+It is home to the renowned Mayan ruins, as well as numerous temples and pyramids that were excavated.
+This fascinating area represents the ancient city once home to the Maya civilization.

-Besides the amazing historical information you will encounter in this spot in Guatemala, birdwatching and observing wild animals is another activity that you can do there.
-This place is home to red coatis, gray foxes, and howler monkeys.
+Besides the fantastic historical information you will encounter in this spot in Guatemala, birdwatching and observing wild animals are other activities you can do there.
+This place is home to red coats, grey foxes, and howler monkeys.
 Moreover, don’t miss the beautiful lake town of Flores.

 2. Attend An All Saints Day Kite Festival

-One of the annual celebrations that take place in Guatemala is the All Saints Day.
-It occurs on November 1st or 2nd every year, and it resembles that well-known Mexican festival, the Day of the Dead.
-On this day, all of the cities in Guatemala honor their beloved ones who passed by visiting their graves and bringing their favorite food and drinks.
+One of the annual celebrations in Guatemala is All Saints Day.
+It occurs on November 1st or 2nd every year and resembles the well-known Mexican festival, the Day of the Dead.
+On this day, all of the cities in Guatemala honour their beloved ones who passed by, visiting their graves and bringing their favourite food and drinks.

-In Santiago, a kite festival takes place, where people gather and fly some giant kites, displaying some vibrant colors in the sky.
-They also put on some of their most bright clothes and bring along some beautiful flowers.
+In Santiago, a kite festival takes place.
+People gather and fly giant kites, displaying vibrant colours in the sky.
+They also put on bright clothes and bring along beautiful flowers.
 This festival usually takes place near the Sacatepéquez cemetery in Santiago.

-You can attend this festival if you happen to be in Guatemala around the time of the celebration, which is in November.
-It is a great opportunity to explore Santiago in a different way.
-You will also get to immerse in a tradition that may not take place in wherever you come from, ensuring a unique cultural experience.
+You can attend this festival if you happen to be in Guatemala around the time of the celebration, November.
+It is an excellent opportunity to explore Santiago differently.
+You will also immerse in a tradition that may not occur wherever you come from, ensuring a unique cultural experience.

 3. Climb to Cerro de La Cruz (Hill of the Cross)

-Mountains are your way to behold a city’s raw beauty with no obstructions.
-Antigua is a Guatemalan city with pristine allure, observing it from a relatively high point is an experience you don’t want to miss.
-And, that is when Cerro de La Cruz mountain comes to grant you your wishes.
-It is the highest hill situated in north of Antigua.
+Mountains are your way to behold a city’s raw beauty without obstructions.
+Antigua is a Guatemalan city with pristine allure; observing it from a relatively high point is an experience you don’t want to miss.
+And that is when Cerro de La Cruz mountain comes to grant you your wishes.
+It is the highest hill situated north of Antigua.

-Climbing to the top of this mountain is an easy hike that is suitable for people of all ages and different fitness levels.
+Climbing to the top of this mountain is an easy hike suitable for people of all ages and fitness levels.
 On an elevated spot of this mountain stands a stone cross.
-It was build as a tribute to the patron saint of the city.
+It was built as a tribute to the city’s patron saint.
 This hill offers picturesque views over the cityscape of Antigua.
-It is nice to take a deep look into the city before exploring its different parts.
+It is nice to deeply examine the city before exploring its different parts.

 4. Settle In Antigua Guatemala